Maasai Football Federation

 The Maasai Football Federation (MFF), also known as the Maasai Football Association, is the governing body of association football among the Maasai people of Kenya and Tanzania.
 Its headquarters are in Kiserian, Kenya.

-Founded in 2006, the MFF became an associated member of the Nouvelle Fédération-Board in March the same year.
+Founded in 2006, the MFF became an associated member of the New Football Federations-Board in March the same year.
 Its current president is Godfrey Ole Ntapatia, with Solomon Kisemei Ntooki as its secretary-general.